+Tönnies Fleisch UK Ltd.

 Our business has a strong focus on corporate responsibility, and we see responsible administration and payment of taxation as a responsibility of our business.

 Our overall tax strategy is to:

 Meet all legal requirements and to make all appropriate tax returns and tax payments.